 I teach about mythology, initiation, FLOW, and I teach a great deal about the brain, and how fast we need to make choices, so I use lots of tools.

-The most important skill is to set your intention in your head and to keep it.
+The most important group counseling skill is to set your intention in your head and to keep it.

 Why are you here?
 If you are curious about people, do you want to offer some tools which your group members can then choose or not choose to use, or are you leading the group to get people "fixed"?